Mohd-0706/Mohd-0706/Readme.md

 ## 🧠 About Me

 Hey there!
-I'm **Mohammed Irfan I**, a creative problem-solver, full-stack developer, and AI tinkerer from 🇮🇳.
-I love mixing logic with design to build modern, smooth, and impactful web apps that actually *do stuff*.
-Whether it’s frontend magic or backend brains, I’m in.
+I'm **Mohammed Irfan I**, a full-stack developer and AI enthusiast.
+I enjoy solving problems using code and love creating websites and apps that are useful, modern, and easy to use.

+I work on both frontend and backend, and I like making projects that are smooth, responsive, and help people in real life.
+From creative tools to smart AI apps — I enjoy building things that matter.

 ---